 Phone: (701)577-1212

-Expand Your Search Beyond North Dakota & Access Federal Warrants
+Broaden Your Search Beyond ND & Access Federal Warrants

 The National Freedom of Information Coalition (FOIC) secures access to public records, working closely with states and additional coalition participants.
 Policies and statutes ensure any citizen in the United States can complete a warrant search without barriers based on their race, financial status or political alignment.